The Future of DC

 He has written over 1500 scientific papers and 99 books.
 He is on the editorial board of a number of international journals, as well as the past elected President of the International Society for the Study of Individual Differences.
 He is also a founder director of Applied Behavioural Research Associates (ABRA), a psychological consultancy established over 30 years ago.

-Optimising DC Asset Allocation - Powering Growth, Securing Resilience
+Optimising Investment Performance - Powering Growth, Securing Resilience

 Panel Discussion | Auditorium